danielharrell/open-eyes-lect-2017-18/Open.md

 moments of speech, when we talk of *eyes* being opened, or hearts, or minds, or again the proverbial door, always open to a friend?
-Here, it seems, we use the word "open" for a positive condition, a way of being, which any negative definition at best only half-comprehends.
-And to ask about the meaning of "open" in this affirmative sense is to ask about the meaning of hospitality, generosity, enlightenment, love.
+Here, it seems, we use the word "open" for a positive condition, a state of being, which any negative definition at best only half-comprehends.
+And to ask about the meaning of "open" is thus to ask about the meaning of hospitality, generosity, enlightenment, love.

 Nor are these the only states of being expressed by the word "open."
-Think of how we can speak of our eyes being open rather than closed, to express the difference being being awake and being asleep.
-But why say this of our eyes, and not merely our eyelids?
-It seems to capture how we somehow see *through* our eyes, to a whole world beyond---as if our eyes *were* open, even transparent.
-To ask about the meaning of "open" in this sense, then, is to ask about the meaning of wakefulness, alertness, awareness.
-And awareness is arguably not just one way of being, but *our* way of being, the one that underlies all the others, and that helps explain why we use the word "open" with such great scope, and as if it were already understood.
+Think of how we can say our eyes are open rather than closed, to mean we are awake rather than asleep.
+But why say this of our eyes, and not merely our eyelids, to which the word "open" might seem to refer more literally?
+Calling our eyes "open" may be figurative, but it captures how we seem to see *through* our eyes, to a whole world beyond---as if our eyes *were* open, even transparent.
+To ask about the meaning of "open" is thus to ask about the meaning of wakefulness, alertness, awareness.
+And perhaps awareness is not just one way of being, but *our* way of being; the one that underlies all the others; the one that helps explain *why* we use the word "open" with such great scope, and as if it were already understood.

+It would also explain our reliance on negation to show that understanding---if being open meant being immanifest to ourselves, and saying what it is then meant saying what it isn't.
+But in that case, what would make being open something rather than nothing?
+Or to put this question in the form that will guide me in my lecture tonight: how is being open possible?

 [Back to top](#top)

-# Part One: Paradox introduced {#one}
+# Part One {#one}

-## The paradox of the jar {#jar}

-Still, our reliance on negation to show that understanding suggests there is something here either *not* understood, or better understood.
-Suppose, for example, I did say "I can't get the jar open"---about a stubborn jar of pickles.
+If we take this question seriously, then just about every case of being open can start to look like a case of being closed---our own way of being open, most of all.
+But to begin with something smaller, suppose I say "I can't get the jar open"---about a stubborn jar of pickles.
 What *would* it mean to get the jar opened?

 A first answer, a dictionary answer, might be: to get the lid off.

 But why the lid?
-Suppose I decided not to bother with the lid, and threw the jar to the ground, in a fit of frustration, breaking it open.
+Suppose I decide not to bother with the lid, and throw the jar to the ground, in a fit of frustration, breaking it open.
 Why is this not simply another way of opening the jar?
 Why would we want to say instead that I *broke* the jar open?